 Lost or Found Pet?

 If you have lost or found a pet, please report it during business hours.
 Call (509) 662-9577 for assistance.
 A frightened or lost animal can fall victim to busy streets, extreme weather, animal fights, or disease.
-Wenatchee Valley Animal Control encourages you to provide your pet with visible identification as well as permanent microchip identification.
+Wenatchee Valley Animal Care & Control encourages you to provide your pet with visible identification as well as permanent microchip identification.
 Click here to see if we may have record of your pet being turned in to us.

-Animal Control Officers may or may not respond to livestock at large complaints depending on jurisdiction but will investigate cruelty and neglect cases involving livestock.
+Animal Care & Control Officers may or may not respond to livestock at large complaints depending on jurisdiction but will investigate cruelty and neglect cases involving livestock.
 For areas Animal Control Officers do not cover, Sheriff’s Department may be able to assist.

 Pet owners are required to provide animals with necessary food, water, shelter, sanitation, space, ventilation and medical attention if needed.
 Animals can not be tethered on sidewalks, in alleys or any other place open to the public.
 All city, county and state parks require pets to be leashed for the safety of all park users.